efabless/mpw_precheck/README.md

   - YAML file should follow [this](https://github.com/efabless/caravel/blob/release/info.yaml) yaml file as list of requirements: all fields in the linked example are mandatory.
 It must be named `info.yaml` and must exist in the project root.
     - Make sure that you're pointing to gate level netlists or spice models with blackboxed macros when setting `top_level_netlist` and `user_level_netlist`.
 - Step #3: Fuzzy Consistency checks
+  - Step #3.1: Manifest Checks.
+Verify that the user is using the current caravel master.
-  - Step #3.1: The existence of documentation.
+  - Step #3.2: The existence of documentation.
     - There is a README text file at the project root.
     - The README doesn't contain any non-inclusive language.
 Read [this](https://opensource.google/docs/releasing/preparing/#inclusive) for more.
-  - Step #3.2: The existence of a Makefile in the project root that at least has the following targets:
+  - Step #3.3: The existence of a Makefile in the project root that at least has the following targets:
     - verify: Runs simulations and testbench verifications.
     - clean: Removes all simulation and verification outputs.
     - compress: compresses the large items in the project directory and cleanup decompressed items.
     - uncompress: decompresses the large items in the project directory and cleanup compressed items.
-  - Step #3.3: Consistency Checks on the netlists (spice or verilog) and the GDS.
+  - Step #3.4: Consistency Checks on the netlists (spice or verilog) and the GDS.
 Caravel is the benchmark.
     - The top level module is `caravel` and there is a `user_project_wrapper` under it.
     - `caravel` and `user_project_wrapper` exist and are non-trivial.
     - You have not changed the pin list of the `user_project_wrapper`.